costa-rica/NativeStuff22-oneAction/README.md

 ### Test05.js

-- SwipePadFourAndFourOptions
+- SwipePadFourAndOneOptions
-  - picks up from Test04.js and SwipePadeFourOptions.js to create an outer circle with 4 more options
+  - picks up from Test04.js and SwipePadeFourOptions.js to create an outer circle with a single Top "triangle" option
+  - this is basic framework and logic for outer circle
+  - stopped at 1 outer "triangle" because

+### Test06.js

+- SwipePadFourAndFourOptionsVersion02
+  - picks up from Test05.js and SwipePadFourAndFourOptions.js to create an outer circle with all 4 triangles

 ## Installations